About the Princeton Writing Program

 The Writing Seminars.
-Each year, the Princeton Writing Program offers over 100 Writing Seminars of 12 students each on a wide variety of topics, from mythic traditions to immigration policy, the deep past, and the politics of humor.
+Each year, the Princeton Writing Program offers over 100 Writing Seminars of 12 students each on a wide variety of topics, from Your Life in Numbers and The Politics of Nostalgia to Contagion and The Posthuman.
 Writing Seminars provide intensive instruction in college-level inquiry and argument, and introduce students to library research methods.

 The Writing Center.
 The Writing Center offers all Princeton undergraduate and graduate students free one-on-one conferences with experienced fellow writers trained to consult on assignments and projects in any discipline.
 Students are welcome at any stage of the writing process, from brainstorming ideas and developing an argument to revising a draft.